leukipp/cortile/README.md

 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>i</kbd>       | Increment number of master windows
 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>d</kbd>       | Decrement number of master windows

-**Note:** zentile has been tested on Openbox.It should technically work with any ewmh complaint window manager.
+**Note:** Zentile has been tested on Openbox.
+It should work with any ewmh complaint window manager.

+### Known Bugs
+Zentile doesn't work well when iconify animation is enabled in Openbox.

 ### Credits